 According to the testimonies collected from Mag by legalcommunity.it the number of customers who take into account the composition of the team in the allocation of mandates is growing.
-Giorgia Vitanza describes, in this interview (Italian), the initiatives undertaken by Portolano Cavallo law firm about diversity.
+Our HR manager Giorgia Vitanza describes, in this interview (Italian), the initiatives undertaken by Portolano Cavallo about diversity:

 We also won at the “European Women in Business Law Awards 2019”, given by Euromoney Legal Media Group as:

 These awards reward law firms fostering the development of women in the legal profession and providing programs that allow professional growth and personal and family life balance.

 Our beliefs and policies on diversity, implemented with perseverance, have been recognized in 6 shortlisted categories.

 In 2019 the firm was also given the “Best Company” prize at the PWN Global Gender Balanced Leadership Awards, an award recognizing initiatives that accelerate gender balanced leadership in the workplace.
 On the same occasion, Manuela Cavallo has also been qualified among the finalists for the Excellence in Women’s Empowerment category.

 There are many projects and initiatives for the women’s support to whom the firm has decided to participate, like the SheTech Italy Association.